jzawislak/Helipad-recognition/README.md

  * ... and so on

 ##Detecting helipads
-There is also implemented a full path for helipad detection.
+There are also implemented two full paths for helipad detection.

-Algorithm steps are as follows:
+###First algorithm steps are as follows:

 1. Detect H signs.
     1. Threshold (leave white).